Intro to KnowledgeOwl

 1. A tile for each of your knowledge bases in the main pane.
 You can click anywhere in the tile to open that knowledge base in the app.

 2. A KnowledgeOwl News section.
-In the News section, we always display our 3 most recent Release Notes, so you can see what updates have been made to KO recently.
-Clicking any of these links will open a new browser tab to the release note in our support knowledge base.
+In the News section, we always display our 3 most recent Release Notes, so you can see any recent updates to KnowledgeOwl.
+These links open a new browser tab to the release note in our support knowledge base.

 3. Below that, we also display 3 recent Blog Posts we think might be useful for you.
-Clicking any of these links will open a new browser tab to the blog post on our public website.
+These links open a new browser tab to the blog post on our public website.

-When we have critical announcements such as planned site outages, you'll see an Announcements section at the very top of the News panel:
+When we have important announcements such as planned site outages or new features available for beta testing, we display an Announcements section at the very top of the News panel:

 Top navigation